thkwznk/aseprite-scripts/ROADMAP.md

 Unreleased:

 - [Fix] Don't initialize Theme Preferences when UI is not available to avoid breaking the CLI
+- [Improvement] Improve the speed of updating and saving a theme

 Update v1.0.4:
 - [Feature] Support customising fonts